lizadaly/windrift-starter/README.md

 npm install
 ```

-You should be able to run the built-in dev server right away:
+You should be able to run the built-in development server right away:

 ```
 npm start